Eduard Shevardnadze: Early life and career

 Eduard Shevardnadze was born on 25 January 1928, in Mamati in the Transcaucasian SFSR, which was a constituent republic of the Soviet Union.
 His father, Ambrose, was a teacher and a devoted communist and party official.
 Eduard's mother had little respect for the communist government and opposed both his and his father's party careers.
 Eduard was a cousin of the Georgian painter and intellectual Dimitri Shevardnadze, who was purged under Joseph Stalin.
 In 1937, during the Great Purge, Eduard's father was arrested but was later released because of the intervention of an NKVD officer who had been Ambrose's pupil.

 In 1948, at the age of twenty, Eduard Shevardnadze joined the Georgian Communist Party (GCP) and the Communist Party of the Soviet Union (CPSU).
 He rose steadily through the ranks of the Georgian Komsomol, and after serving a term as Second Secretary, he became its First Secretary.
 During his Komsomol First Secretaryship, Shevardnadze met Mikhail Gorbachev for the first time.
 Shevardnadze said he grew disillusioned with the Soviet political system after Nikita Khrushchev's "Secret Speech" to the 20th CPSU Congress.
 Like many Soviet people, Shevardnadze was horrified by the crimes perpetrated by Joseph Stalin, and the Soviet government's response to the 1956 Georgian demonstrations shocked him even more.
 He was demoted in 1961 by the Politburo of the Georgian Communist Party after offending a senior official.

 After his demotion, Shevardnadze endured several years of obscurity before returning to attention as a First Secretary of a city district in Tbilisi.
 Shevardnadze challenged Tbilisi First Secretary Otari Lolashvili, and later charged him with corruption.
 Shevardnadze left party work after his appointment as First Deputy of the Ministry of Internal Affairs of the Georgian SSR in 1964.
 It was his successful attempt at jailing Lolashvili that resulted in his promotion to the post of First Deputy.
 In 1965, Shevardnadze was appointed Minister of Internal Affairs of the Georgian SSR.
 After initiating a successful anti-corruption campaign supported by the Soviet government, Shevardnadze was voted in as Second Secretary of the Georgian Communist Party.
 Shevardnadze's anti-corruption campaign increased public enmity against him.
 However, these campaigns garnered the interest of the Soviet government, and in turn, his promotion to the First Secretaryship after Vasil Mzhavanadze's resignation.

 In 1951, Shevardnadze married Nanuli Shevardnadze, whose father was killed by the authorities at the height of the purge.
 At first, Nanuli rejected Shevardnadze's marriage proposal, fearing that her family background would ruin Shevardnadze's party career.
-Her fears were well justified; many other couples died for the same reason.
+Her fears were well justified; many other couples split up for the same reason.
 Between 25 July 1972 and 29 September 1972, Shevardnadze served as the first secretary of the Tbilisi City Committee of the Communist Party of Georgia.